Does Almond Milk Break A Fast? [Intermittent Fasting Tips]

 Are you making it from scratch?
 Are you buying it from the grocery store?
 Is it the "original" or the unsweetened variety?
 If you're making it from scratch, you obviously have much more control over what is going into your almond milk, which is always a good thing.
 Almond milk made from scratch has two ingredients: almonds and water.
 Maybe a little sea salt.
 Some people will also add dates into their almond milk which will significantly drive up the sugar content.

-If you're grabbing yours at the grocery store, make sure to check out the ingredients label.
+If you're grabbing your almond milk at the grocery store, make sure to check out the ingredients label.
 Often times the "original" version of almond milks already contain added sugars.
-These will cause an insulin response and certainly break your fast.
+These added sugars will cause an insulin response and therefore break your fast.
 Always specifically opt for the UNSWEETENED almond milk, especially if you plan on using a small amount during your fasted state.

-The almond milks that will certainly ALWAYS break a fast will be:
+The almond milks that will ALWAYS break a fast will be:

 Homemade almond milk with added sweetener (such as dates, honey, maple syrup, etc.)